ikozyris/yocto/README.md

 # Yocto
-A simple and compact text editor using ncurses and rope, written in C++ with less than 300 lines of code.
+A simple and compact text editor using ncurses and a gap buffer, written in C++, in ~650 lines of code.
 More information is available on the [wiki](https://github.com/ikozyris/yocto/wiki).

 ## How to use